Written indirect questions either report someone else’s question or introduce a new topic. Direct questions only do these in special circumstances.

 An alternative non-reporting use of indirect questions in formal writing is what I call “speech characterisation” – saying something about the question rather than promising an answer.
-Usually, the characterisation will be in the part of the sentence that is outside the question, e.g. it is mystifying why … .
-Sentence (d) above seems of this kind.
-Speech characterisation with other kinds of indirect speech is illustrated in the post 127.
+Usually, the characterisation will be done with a particular kind of asking or explaining word outside the question, e.g. it is astonishing why … .
+Sentence (d) above seems of this kind, as do questions after it is with a doubt adjective like uncertain (see 103.
+Using “it” for a Subsequent Verb).
+For speech characterisation with other kinds of indirect speech, see 127.
 When to Use Indirect Speech.

 THE LINGUISTIC VARIABILITY OF TOPIC-INTRODUCING INDIRECT QUESTIONS

 There are various ways of writing a topic-introducing indirect question.
 Some involve the words accompanying the question and some the question itself.

 No wording at all is needed alongside an indirect question when it is a title or heading.
 Elsewhere there are various possibilities resulting from the variety of ways to avoid I and we.
 Possible wordings include the following: